Shippable/docs/sources/deploy/vm-multiple-environments.md

 They are two configuration files that are needed to achieve this usecase -

-* Resources (grey boxes) are defined in your [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/) file, that should be created at the root of your repository.
+* Resources (grey boxes) are defined in your [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/) file.
 Please find an overview of resources [here](/platform/workflow/resource/overview/).

-* Jobs (green boxes) are defined in your [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file, that should be created at the root of your repository.
+* Jobs (green boxes) are defined in your [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file.
 Please find an overview of jobs [here](/platform/workflow/job/overview/).

 These files should be committed to your source control.
 Step 6 of the workflow below will describe how to add the config to Shippable.

-## Prequisites for VMs
+## Prerequisites for VMs

 Since we are deploying and running a NodeJS application, preinstall nodejs, npm, and forever on each VM host.